miuml/mi_Command_Line_Editor/README.md

 mi_Command_Line_Editor
 ======================

+See the wiki on github for detailed instructions.

 A very basic command line editor that uses the miUML posgresql API functions to build, view and edit miUML models.

 Start it up by launching miuml.py.